payen83/UTMSpaceAPI2024/README.md

 7. CREATE DATABASE ispaceDB;

-8.Then click button GO at the bottom
+8. Then click button GO at the bottom

 9. Click on the database "ispaceDB" at left side bar.

 10. Then, at the menu tab in the middle, find the tab name export

 11. Upload sql file "ispaceDB.sql" and click export

 How to Test the API
 - Download and install Postman, make sure you sign up and log in.
-- Open Postman, click on import, then choose Warehouse ispace "api.postman_collection_windows.json" (for Windows) and ispace api.postman_collection_macOS.json (for macOS)  in \api folder
+- Open Postman, click on import, then choose filename "api.postman_collection_windows.json" (for Windows) or "ispace api.postman_collection_macOS.json" (for macOS)  in \api folder
 - Run and test API!